 A Doctor's Assistant is a valuable asset to an Optometrist as they assist in providing excellent patient care to the patients during their visit.
-This employee is able to handle a wide range of duties while using optical equipment to perform the initial testing needed to prepare a patient for an exam with an Optometrist.
+An Optometric Technician is able to handle a wide range of duties while using optical equipment to perform the initial testing needed to prepare a patient for an exam with an Optometrist.

 Essential Duties and Responsibilities

 - Provide exceptional customer service during every patient encounter (in person or via phone)

 - Display a professional attitude, greet patients promptly with a smile, and thank them when they leave

 - Practice urgency at all times with patient’s time, as well as doctor’s time and schedule

 - Comply with all company policies and procedures including HIPAA

 - Operate manual lensometer, auto-lensometer, autorefractor/keratometer, retinal camera, visual field, GDX or OCT

 - Follow scripting for testing equipment (photos, visual fields, visual activity, etc.)